BrandonKandarapally/reddit-comments-to-google-forms/README.md

 Scrapes a thread for comments and prints them out in the console

 # Dependencies
-To quickly install dependencie run:
+To quickly install dependencies run:

 `pip install -r requirements.txt`